openequella/openequella.github.io/guides/LanguageSettingsConfigurationGuide.md

 The user may need to re-login for all changes to display.

 ## Contribution language examples
 When more than one contribution language has been configured, a language button appears in the Schema Editor, Collection Definition Editor, Advanced Search Editor, Workflow Template Editor, Report Editor, Remote Repository Editor, Course Editor, Taxonomy Editor, Dynamic Collection Editor, Hierarchy Editor and Harvester Profiles Editor dialogs in the Administration Console.
-This allows the user to customise any content that is added or contributed to the EQUELLA system.
+This allows the user to customise any content that is added or contributed to the openEQUELLA system.

 ### Customise a collection example
 #### To customise the collection name